terandy/bootcamp-final-project/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `node server.js`

-You can insert code in different window/tab, but same directory. <br />
 Runs the server at port 4000.